 Don't save that Baking Soda for baking cookies.

-Could your hair benefit from a good cleaning.
+Could your hair benefit from a good cleaning?
 Is it feeling weighed down from product build up, that you can't seem to ever wash out?
 Well, save your hard earned cash, don't buy an expensive clarifying shampoo.
 Open your pantry and pull out the Baking soda.
 Hey, think how well it cleans a refrigerator, plus it's a natural deodorizer.
 Mix a bit of baking soda into your shampoo, use the palm of your hand, add shampoo, and baking soda, make a paste, wet your hair well, and add mixture to wet hair, suds up as usual for a deep and thorough cleaning, rinse well.
-Let your hair breathe, and enjoy the oh-so clean feeling of wonderfully clean hair.
+Let your hair breathe, and enjoy the oh-so-clean feeling of wonderfully clean hair.

 Chamomile - Stop and Smell The Flowers Blondie

 For gorgeous natural blonde highlights, mix up some chamomile tea, and keep it handy in the fridge.
-Women have known about the wonderful benefits in Chamomile for hundreds of years.
+Women have known about the wonderful benefits of Chamomile for hundreds of years.
 Chamomile has properties that work to bring out highlights in hair, and also adds a great shine.
 To add beautiful highlights to your hair add 6 tea bags for every 8 oz of water for best results.
 "After washing and conditioning, rinse with cool water, then spritz hair with the chamomile tea and let dry.
 Not only will your hair have highlights that sparkle in the sun, you'll smell great too!"

 For Red Head Heads - Hibiscus tea is great for enhancing highlights in red hair.

 Tip: Mix a strong pot of tea using 10 tea bags of Hibiscus tea, with 10 cups of boiling water.
 Allow tea to steep, and cool, then pour into a spray bottle, and spritz on hair that is 70% air dried.
-Don't rinse or shampoo for 24 hours afterwards.
+Don't rinse or shampoo for 24 hours afterward.
 The highlights emerge even stronger if you're in the sun for a few hours.

 Rosemary - Want To Promote Hair Growth?

-Rosemary oil can really boost hair growth., as well as improve its texture, shine and thickness.
+Rosemary oil can really boost hair growth., as well as improve its texture, shine, and thickness.

-Tip: Every night, put two drops of rosemary oil on your hair brush and gently brush hair both over, and under".
+Tip: Every night, put two drops of rosemary oil on your hairbrush and gently brush hair both over, and under".
 You can also take a few drops and rub directly into your scalp for extra stimulation.

 More Hair Help - From Your Kitchen